CSCfi/csc-user-guide/docs/apps/julia.md

 Pkg.add("CUDA")
 ```

-We can load the `julia-cuda` module which sets global preferences to use the system CUDA installation.
+We can load the `julia-cuda` module which sets global preferences to the environment such that CUDA.jl uses the system CUDA installation.

 ```bash
 module load julia-cuda